 Birding: The grasslands are a famous birding site, with over 300 species, including Colorado’s state bird, the lark bunting.

 - Dispersed camping is permitted on many of the roads within the park.
 The most concentrated section is around the Pawnee Buttes.
 Just look for existing fire rings.
 It does get real windy though for tent camping.

 - Crow Valley is the one campground within the grassland.
 It’s located in the southern part of the grassland, close to Greeley.
 The campground has plenty of tall trees and a baseball diamond.
 Reservations

 Hiking: There is a short trail out to an overlook at the Pawnee Buttes.

 Horseback Riding: Allowed

 Hunting: Permitted during appropriate seasons.

-Scenic Drives: Pawnee Pioneer Trails Scenic Byway runs through part of the grasslands, including the Buttes.
+Scenic Drives: A national scenic byway, Pawnee Pioneer Trails runs through part of the grasslands, including the Buttes.

 Motor Vehicle Use Maps: Large, PDF’s from the USFS.
 They show forest service roads and where dispersed camping is permitted.